jimroxodezi/jimroxodezi.github.io/_posts/2022-12-27-programs,-processes-and-threads.md

 ## Stored Program Computer

 With rapid development and innovations came the idea of a stored program computer which expresses a computer program as a sequence of coded instructions.
 Memory holds both data and instrucions.
 The CPU fetches, interprets and executes successive instructions of the program.
+The two major models of this idea are the von Neuman Architecture and Havard Architecture.

 ## A world of Abstractions.